As pandemic pounds Ukraine, desperate officials try to scare people into getting the jab

 “We looked at our research and understood that what we were doing wasn’t working for certain audiences,” she added.
 “We’ve stopped being nice.”

 Ukrainians’ resistance to vaccines has a long history.
 Many view any official directive with suspicion, after decades of governmental corruption and mismanagement.
-There is also a movement against more established vaccines, such as for measles and polio, that predates the pandemic.
+There also is a movement against more-established vaccines, such as those for measles and polio, that predates the pandemic.

-On Wednesday, health officials told the BBC Ukrainian service that five children had been diagnosed with polio in southwestern Ukraine.
+On Wednesday, health officials told the BBC Ukrainian service that five pediatric cases of polio had been diagnosed in southwestern Ukraine.

 At the same time, however, the anti-vaccine narratives were taking root.
-Opinion polls showed a sharp drop over the summer in the number of people saying they were ready to receive the shots, from more than 70 percent to fewer than 50 percent.
+Opinion polls showed a sharp drop over the summer in the number of people saying they were ready to receive vaccine shots, from more than 70 percent to fewer than 50 percent.

-“The reasons [for the drop] were many — lack of trust, fear of after effects,” said Andrii Sukharyna, a political analyst at Ilko Kucheriv Democratic Initiatives Foundation in Kyiv, which carried out the second poll.
+“The reasons [for the drop] were many — lack of trust, fear of after effects,” said Andrii Sukharyna, a political analyst at Ilko Kucheriv Democratic Initiatives Foundation in Kyiv, which conducted the second poll.

-“But there were also more hidden reasons, and these to a great extent were connected to Russian propaganda.”
+“But there were also more-hidden reasons, and these to a great extent were connected to Russian propaganda.”

 Isabelle Khurshudyan in Moscow contributed to this report.